laurieroy/rails-turbo-quotes/README.md

 * Database: postgresql
 * UI: CSS using [BEM methodology](https://en.bem.info/methodology/)
 * Testing: rspec and capybara

+For real-time updates (websockets), be sure to have [redis](https://redis.io/) installed and set up in cable.yml

 ## To setup the databases, seed
  `bin/setup`